berndzey/Consent-Gen-RDMO/README.md

 ## About
 This project is a result of the thesis for the "Zertifikatskurs FDM 2023/2024" by Bernd Zey (TU Dortmund).

+**2025-03-13**: The development has been delayed.
+We are working on a new version
 **2024-10-10**: We are currently working on this questionnaire.
 Our plan is to have a productive and sharable version by the end of 2024.

 ## Consent-Gen-RDMO